micro-ROS/micro-ROS.github.io/_docs/overview/hardware/index.md

 <!-- TODO (pablogs): Update this paragraph to a more generic porting guide link  -->
 Please check [this link](https://cwiki.apache.org/confluence/display/NUTTX/Supported+Platforms) to see the complete list and the status of each board.
 In case you are interested in porting new boards or MCUs, please check the [next link](https://cwiki.apache.org/confluence/display/NUTTX/Porting+Guide).

-Even though many development boards could be used, we have chosen two of them as references.
-This page lists the hardware platforms that we use to test and develop micro-ROS, and also accessories that we frequently refer to, such as add-on boards, and JTAG probes.
+Among the many boards that can be used potentially by virtue of the variety of RTOSes supported, for the moment we officially supoort the four boards listed and detailed below.
+These are the hardware platforms that we use to test and develop micro-ROS, with which we also present accessories that we frequently refer to, such as add-on boards, and JTAG probes.

 For the ease of use, micro-ROS provides a ready to use example for some development boards.
 These out-of-the-box examples aim to show micro-ROS capabilities and they are also a starting point for developing embedded ROS 2 applications.

 ## Reference Platforms {#evaluation-boards}

-This section describes the main characteristic of the selected boards.
+This section describes the main characteristic of the boards officially supported by the micro-ROS project.

 ## Olimex LTD STM32-E407